balazs-szalai/taichi-float192/README.md

 ## Architecture and Usage

 The main design goal was to make `f192_t` accessible within the Taichi environment using only 32-bit types.
 This avoids relying on `uint64`, which can cause backend issues (especially under Vulkan).
+Vulkan support was the main goal for also having AOT support but Vulkan backend throws obscure errors.

 ### Compatibility

-* ✅ `ti.cpu`
+* `ti.cpu`
-* ✅ `ti.cuda`
+* `ti.cuda`
-* ⚠️ Vulkan backend will throw unexplained errors, I believe this is a taichi error since syntactically it should work.
+* Vulkan backend will throw unexplained errors, I believe this is a taichi error since syntactically it should work.

 ### Type Usage